calaldees/teachingWorkshops/teacherTraining/cpd.md

 -----------------

 In business we _measure_.
-Business define success critera/targets and then work backwards.
+Business define success criteria/targets and then work backwards.
 How do we know it has impact? - The measuring is key.

-Describe: Agile Development and sizing
+Describe: _Agile Development_ and _Ticket Sizing_

 Impact -> Justification -> Plan -> Deliver -> Evaluate